-Mana UEDA Second-year in the Department of Education I am currently the vice representative of the school event planning and organizing circle, "nexnect".
+Mana UEDA The Department of Education

+am currently the vice representative of the school event planning and organizing circle, "nexnect".
 Our circle organizes several school events throughout the year, but our most popular events will be Yukata Day (held in July), and Autumn Freshman Week (October).
 I enjoy seeing students and staff participating and having fun in the events organized by nexnect, and this circle has been a great place for me to develop my teamwork skills.

-Tigha MITSUHASHI Third-year in the Department of Education I'm currently part of the table tennis club at Sophia, and I am currently taking the role of vice captain at the time of writing.
+I'm currently part of the table tennis club at Sophia, and I am currently taking the role of vice captain at the time of writing.
 Table tennis being a sport that anyone can enjoy at any age, developing your skills in it can be worthwhile and fun.
 For me personally, being part of the club has helped me grow as a person and I enjoy every moment of it.